suri-framework/atacama/bench/README.md

 A small benchamrk of the throughput of echo TCP servers in OCaml+Atacama, OCaml+Eio, Go, Elixir, Erlang, and Rust.

+We're basically trying to saturate the network stack.

 This is *NOT* a scientific benchmark, I run these for my own benefit a few times every time I do big changes to make sure I haven't broken something terribly.
 PRs very welcome to improve things!